mahmoudimus/ac/docs/public/guides/geiger-1.md

-##Tutorial: Build a Connect add-on for your JIRA projects
+##Tutorial: Display your JIRA project stats

 In this tutorial, you'll build a static Connect add-on that displays your JIRA projects in a chart.
 You'll use the [Node.js](http://nodejs.org/) framework